MoonPoet/xaprb-src/content/blog/leadership-behaviors.md

 *   Be authentic.
 *   Come from the right place.
-*   Don’t get personal.
+*   Don't get personal.
-*   Don’t clown people in front of their peers.
+*   Don't clown people in front of their peers.
 *   Feedback is not one size fits all.
 *   Be direct, but not mean.